19 Plants That Repel Bugs

 You can also use citronella oil in a diffuser or mix it with water to create a spray.

-While citronella is generally safe to use, some people may be allergic to it.
+While citronella is generally safe, some people may be allergic to it.
 It’s best to test it out first before using it in large amounts.

 Overall, citronella is an effective and natural way to keep bugs away.
 Plus, its fresh scent adds a nice touch to any outdoor space.
 Give it a try and see how it works for you!